Democrats seek high-profile trial for Trump in Senate

 Democrats want McConnell to allow top Trump aides like Mick Mulvaney, the White House acting chief of staff, and John Bolton, Trump’s former national security adviser, to testify, according to a senior Democratic aide.

-“Is the president’s case so weak that none of the president’s men can defend him under oath?”
-Senate Democratic Leader Chuck Schumer asked.
+“Is the president’s case so weak that none of the president’s men can defend him under oath?” asked Senate Democratic Leader Chuck Schumer, who later urged McConnell in a meeting to use the two-week recess to consider allowing witnesses.

+In an interview on MSNBC, Schumer said he doubted McConnell would agree to allow witness testimony.
+But Schumer said he believed enough Republican senators would join all the Democrats in forcing the adoption of rules for the trial that would include having witnesses testify.

-In a historic vote on Wednesday, House Democrats impeached Trump for alleged abuse of power and obstruction of Congress related to his attempts to pressure Ukraine to investigate Democratic political foe Joe Biden.
+In a historic vote on Wednesday evening, House Democrats impeached Trump for alleged abuse of power and obstruction of Congress related to his attempts to pressure Ukraine to investigate Democratic political foe Joe Biden.
 He is only the third U.S. president to be impeached.

 The Senate trial is expected in early January.
-Trump himself has expressed an interest in a long trial with witnesses, but senior Republican senators want it to be short to try to put the affair behind them.
-They point out that there were no live witnesses at the 1999 impeachment trial of Bill Clinton.
+Trump himself has expressed an interest in a long trial with witnesses, but senior Republican senators want to put the affair behind them.
+They point out that there were no live witnesses at the 1999 impeachment trial of Democratic then-President Bill Clinton.

 McConnell and Schumer met on Thursday afternoon.
-Asked how he felt about Pelosi potentially withholding the articles of impeachment, the Republican said: “If the speaker wants to hold onto them it’s fine with us.”
+Asked how he felt about Pelosi potentially withholding the articles of impeachment, the Republican said: “If the speaker wants to hold on to them, it’s fine with us.”

-Earlier, McConnell called Trump’s impeachment “toxic” and accused Democrats of succumbing to “transient passions and factionalism,” and made it clear that he did not think the Senate should find Trump guilty.
+Earlier, McConnell accused Democrats of succumbing to “transient passions and factionalism” and made it clear that he did not think the Senate should find Trump guilty.

 “The vote did not reflect what had been proven.
 It only reflects how they feel about the president.
 The Senate must put this right,” McConnell said on the Senate floor.